 Actions and Guiding Principles for Messaging the Strategy

-• Be clear on the objectives and avoid vague formulations to reduce ambiguity.
-Use declarative language such as “This program will enhance trust.”
+Guiding Principles: Be clear on the objectives and avoid vague formulations to reduce ambiguity.
+Use declarative language such as “This program will provide resources to underserved communities.”

-Provide training for communication offices within government agencies on how to discuss PTV.
-(See “Breakout Box: Communicating When an Incident Occurs.”)
+Actions: Provide training for communication offices within government agencies on how to discuss PTV.
+(See below for communicating when an incident occurs.)
 Consider offering similar training to nonprofit organizations.